 How to escape the catch-22 of entrepreneur coaching?

-Entrepreneurs need entrepreneur coaching, but they don’t ask for it.
+Entrepreneurs need entrepreneur coaching services, but they don’t ask for them.
 In addition to that, their accountants ask the wrong questions.
 A catch-22, but can you escape from it?

 Table of contents

 - Faster, better entrepreneurs